 Betty Leonard, Early Education Center Director

-Teaching children has been a lifelong dream of Old Mission's Early Education Center Director, who has been a part of the childcare center for nearly 35 years.
+Teaching children has been a lifelong dream of Old Mission's Early Education Center Director, who has been a part of the childcare center for more than 40 years.
 While the center's national accreditation is a clear indication that Old Mission is dedicated to providing quality care for kids, Betty Leonard says it's the family atmosphere that really sets the church's program apart.

 Tom Gifford, Chancel Choir Director